eiharun/microFlipper/README.md

 STM32 Nucleo F747ZI was chosen as the development board for this project due to its high processing power, extensive peripheral support.

 128x64 2.4" OLED Display was selected for its larger size, making it easier to display information and interact with the device.
 It also supports both I2C and SPI communication protocols, providing flexibility in interfacing with the microcontroller.

+Since the Nucleo F747ZI does not have built-in WiFi capabilities, an ESP8266 WiFi module was chosen to enable wireless communication.

 ## Design Misc